TMiclot/MICLOT/User_Guide/__free_energy.md

 ### 3.2.
 Compute contacts

-The contacts are computed using the [mdtraj.compute_contacts](https://mdtraj.org/1.9.4/api/generated/mdtraj.compute_contacts.html) command.
-It return the closest distance between any two heavy atoms in the residues pair.
+The contacts are computed using the [mdtraj.compute_contacts](https://mdtraj.org/1.9.4/api/generated/mdtraj.compute_contacts.html) command, with a cutoff of 5.5 Å. It return the closest distance between any two heavy atoms in the residues pair.

 ### 3.3.
 NIS-Interface identification